 By Lori Sorrentino from Naples Florida Travel Guide

-The Florida Everglades are the largest subtropical wilderness in the USA formed by a system of watersheds that flow from central Florida down to the southern tip of the peninsula and into the waters of the Ten Thousand Islands.
-Because of its uniqueness, the Everglades has been designated as a UNESCO World Heritage Site in 1979, and one of America’s Natural Wonders.
+The Florida Everglades is the largest subtropical wilderness in the USA, formed by a system of watersheds that flow from central Florida down to the southern tip of the peninsula and into the waters of the Ten Thousand Islands.
+Because of its uniqueness, the Everglades was designated as a UNESCO World Heritage Site in 1979 and one of America’s Natural Wonders.

-The Glades are comprised of several distinct ecosystems, from the marshy grasslands of Everglades National Park to the hardwood swamp and hammocks of Big Cypress National Preserve, Fakahatchee Strand State Preserve, and the thick scrub and trees of in Picayune Strand State Forest.
+The Glades comprises several distinct ecosystems, from the marshy grasslands of Everglades National Park to the hardwood swamp and hammocks of Big Cypress National Preserve, Fakahatchee Strand State Preserve, and the thick scrub and trees of Picayune Strand State Forest.
 Sadly, this fragile ecosystem has been reduced to half of its original size by human activity and remains underrated in the US.

-But the Glades are a nature lover’s paradise bursting with unique wildlife, plants, insects, and birds found nowhere else in the US.
+But the Glades is a nature lover’s paradise bursting with unique wildlife, plants, insects, and birds found nowhere else in the US.
 There is no shortage of outdoor activities to be enjoyed.
 Hiking, kayaking, and guided airboat tours will all put you in touch with the pristine environment.
 As for when to visit, pick your season.
-Summer is hot and wet but wildlife is most abundant at this time of year.
-Winter is mild and dry making hiking trails that are no longer underwater accessible.
-It’s an easy drive from Miami or from your destination in southwest Florida.
+Summer is hot and wet, but wildlife is most abundant at this time of year.
+Winter is mild and dry, making hiking trails that are no longer underwater accessible.
+It’s an easy drive from Miami or your destination in southwest Florida.

 Honeymoon Island State Park

 By Paula Martinelli from Paula Pins the Planet